Windrider007/Remote-Wallpaper/README.md

-# AB-Remote-Wallpaper-Changer
+# Remote-Wallpaper
-Unique Android App built using Firebase to change wallpaper of device remotely.
+An App built using Goggle Firebase to change wallpaper of a remote device.

 Hobby project, you may find it useful.
-Using this simple android app, you can change wallapper of someone who has same app installed in his/her phone.
-You need to him/her as a friend before being able to change the wallpaper though.
+Using this simple app, you can change the wallpaper of someone who has the same app installed on their phone.
+They need to accept you as a friend before being able to change the wallpaper.

 Try it out here